 Can all tea plants be used to produce matcha?

 All tea plants can be made into matcha.
-Matcha is produced from Camellia Sinensis, the same plant used for most other types of tea.
-However, are a great many varieties within the species.
+There are many varieties within the green tea species.
 These are called cultivars, short for cultivated varieties.
 Some cultivars, such as the yabukita and okumidori cultivars, are tough and frost-resistant.
 This makes them suitable for cultivation in many areas of Japan and a large range of Japanese teas are produced using these common cultivars.
 Other cultivars, such as saemidori, asahi and gokoh, are better suited for shaded growth.
-These are ideal for making matchaand gyokuro because the leaves often have a lighter, sweeter taste.
+These are ideal for making matcha and gyokuro because the leaves often have a lighter, sweeter taste.

 It takes at least 5 years to grow a tea plant before it is ready for harvest.
 It is quite a long time.
 In fact, the tiny tea bushes seen in the photo below are already about 2 years old.

 Tea plants are pruned frequently as they grow to prevent plants from growing too tall.
 The farmers spread the lateral branches out so that tea leaves grow over a larger area.
 The spread allows for easy picking during harvest seasons.

 As the tea plant reaches maturity in the fifth year, farmers can now begin harvesting.
 However, farmers usually wait until the eight year before offering the leaves plucked from the tea plant for commercial sale.
 This is because the flavors of the tea leaves tend to be inconsistent between the fifth and eight year.

 Shading – the most critical part of the making matcha